-Revenues from campaign allocations from communities and annual campaigns, and contributions are recognized in accordance with Accounting Standards Update ("ASU") 2018-08, Not-for-Profit Entities (Topic 958): Clarifying the Scope and the Accounting Guidance for Contributions Received and Contributions Made ("ASU 2018-08").
+Revenues from donors are recognized in accordance with Accounting Standards Update ("ASU") 2018-08, Not-for-Profit Entities (Topic 958): Clarifying the Scope and the Accounting Guidance for Contributions Received and Contributions Made ("ASU 2018-08").
 Accordingly, the Federation evaluates whether a transfer of assets is (1) an exchange transaction in which a resource provider is receiving commensurate value in return for the resources transferred or (2) a contribution.
 If the transfer of assets is determined to be a contribution, the Federation evaluates whether the contribution is conditional based upon whether the agreement includes both (1) one or more barriers that must be overcome before the Federation is entitled to the assets transferred and promised and (2) a right of return of assets or a right of release of a promisor's obligation to transfer assets.
 Revenues which are deemed to be unconditional are considered to be available for general purposes (without donor restrictions) unless specifically restricted by the donor.
 Unconditional contributions, including promises to give cash and other assets, are reported at fair value as of the date the contribution is received.
 The gifts are reported within net assets with donor restrictions if they are received with donor stipulations that limit the use of the donated assets.
 Unconditional promises to give that are expected to be collected within one year are recorded at net realizable value.
 Unconditional promises to give that are expected to be collected after one year are recorded at the present value of their estimated future cash flows.
-The discounts on those amounts are computed using a market rate of interest (approximately 4.28% and 3.11% as of June 30, 2023 and 2022, respectively).
+The discounts on those amounts are computed using a market rate of interest (approximately 4.50% and 4.28% as of June 30, 2024 and 2023, respectively).
 Amortization of the discount is included in contribution revenue.
 Conditional promises to give are not recognized until the conditions are substantially met.